Selfie-Taking Woman Apologizes After Jaguar Attack At Arizona Zoo

 Upon seeing the foreign object, the jaguar loosened its grip on the woman's arm, snagging only her sweatshirt.

-"At that moment, I grabbed the girl around the torso and pulled her away from the cage, and [the shirt] unlatches from [the jaguar's] claw," Wilkerson recalled.
+"At that moment, I grabbed the [woman] around the torso and pulled her away from the cage, and [the shirt] unlatches from [the jaguar's] claw," Wilkerson recalled.
 "The jaguar just goes after the bottle."

 A video shot in the aftermath of the incident shows the woman on the ground, writhing in pain and exclaiming, "It hurts.
 It hurts."
 A gash about three inches long can be seen on her left forearm.